 Describe how the information is transmitted to entities external to VA and what security measures have been taken to protect it during transmission.

 This question is related to privacy control UL-2, Information Sharing with Third Parties

-List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted)with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data N/A N/A N/A N/A N/A
+List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more List the method of transmission and the measures in place to secure data None than one)